RedHatQE/polarize/README.md

 # jong

-Jong is a tool that uses Java runtime reflection to get annotation data about classes and methods.
-Specifically, it looks for
+Jong is a tool that uses Java runtime reflection and an Annotation Processor at compile time to get annotation data about classes and methods.
+Specifically, it does two things:

-TestNG annotations so that @Test annotated classes and methods can be gathered.
-However, it is not hard to extend what kinds of annotations to look for, so that junit or other test frameworks metadata can be gathered.
+1) @Test TestNG annotations so that @Test annotated classes and methods can be gathered.
+2) @Polarion and @Requirement annotations to gather enough information to
+   - Create a TestCase or Requirement WorkItem if one doesn't doesn't exist for the method/class
+   - make available the data necessary to post process the junit result file to upload it to the XUnit importer

 ## Rationale